Best mobile device

 Interesting but not available

 • Volla Phone, a German project featuring hardware (made in Germany by Gigaset) running Volla OS, "an operating system based on a free open source alternative without Google apps and services."
 There's also an option to install Ubuntu Touch instead.
-Volla was funded by an Indiegogo campaign and seems to be planning to ship by late March 2021.
+Volla was funded by an Indiegogo campaign and, as of June 16, 2021, lists an "Estimated Shipping" date of "June 2021."

 • PinePhone, a Linux-based smartphone developed by Pine64, a team that designs and ships open-source devices from Hong Kong and Shenzhen, China.
-According to the store, the PinePhone is not yet shipping but is available for pre-order.
+According to the store as of June 16, 2021, the PinePhone has an "estimated dispatch in late June 2021".

 • BoringPhone, a stripped-down smartphone designed by a New Zealand startup.
 The phones run LineageOS, "based on Android with mostly free and open-source software" (Wikipedia).
 As of July 2021, the phones are listed as "sold out."